 - Vitamin A/C/D/E/K

 Certain nutrients to pay special attention to if you’re a powerlifter include iron and omega-3 fatty acids.
 Not only does research support the idea that a diet filled with omega-3 fatty acids promotes muscle recovery and diminishes the effects of DOMS, but there’s also some research that suggests that having a terrible balance of omega-6 and omega-3 fatty acids contributes to a number of diseases and metabolic stressors, and that keeping these two equal by cutting out certain foods (specifically processed foods and seed oils/cooking oils) and prioritizing others (fish and flax).

 Feed Around Your Lifts

-The golden rule of eating like a powerlifter is to consume your carbs before, during, and after a workout.
+The golden rule of eating for lifting is to consume your carbs before, during, and after a workout.
 Yes, during.
 It’s not a bad idea to consume a carby supplement drink during a workout if you really need to.
-I keep it simple, so I just hydrate normally while I lift.

 That being said, the general recommendation is to eat a little protein with carbs before you hit the gym, alongside some form of pre-workout (either a supplement, an energy drink, or just a cup of black coffee), followed by a very sugary post-workout meal and an actual post-workout meal.
 Finally, end the day with a heavy protein dinner, preferably with lots of vegetables.
 Why?
 Several reasons: